groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/QueryableParameters.md

 }
 ```

 The `@Query` property wrapper will detect changes in the `ordering` property, and update SwiftUI views accordingly.

-Such detection is possible because the ``Queryable`` protocol inherits from the standard `Equatable`.
+> Experiment: You can adapt this example for your own needs.
+As you can see, you can modify the order to database values, but you can also change how they are filtered.
+All [ValueObservation] features are available.

 ## Modifying the Request from the SwiftUI View